okx/okexchain-docs/docs/concepts/general-concepts.rst

 The role of a validator is to exercise block generation rights and enjoy on-chain governance rights.
-In a voting session, 21 nodes that have obtained the highest numbers of votes from okt voters are elected as super nodes in the next cycle.
+In a voting session, 21 nodes that have obtained the highest numbers of votes from okt voters are elected as vaildator in the next cycle.

 types of OKChain users
 ----------------------